 Krama or khán rán?
 Banh Bao or Num Bao?
 Wat Arun or Angkor Wat?
-If you’re not sure what you’re being asked to choose here, you certainly will after two weeks of cycling around Indochina.
+If you’re not sure what you’re being asked to choose here, you certainly will after a cycling vacation in Indochina.
 Traveling overland is a way to dive deeply into the distinct cultures, religions and landscapes of several countries in a short space of time, and even in just a few weeks you can see and do a huge amount.
 This kind of trip is definitely for the tortoises rather than the hares.
 You can expect to cover an average of around 50km a day, with three to four hours in the saddle, so any time you want to stop for a while and take in the views, all you need to do is pop your kickstand.

 Overland cycling vacations in Indochina are usually small group trips, accompanied by experienced local tour leaders.
 They can prove indispensable for everything from crossing borders to deciphering the menus in out-of-the-way restaurants.
 You will also be followed by a support vehicle, there to assist with punctures and other repairs, or to provide transportation in parts where cycling becomes hazardous.
 Border crossing will run much more smoothly with the assistance of tour leaders, and in many cases, both the tour leader and the support team will change at borders, so that you benefit from first-hand local knowledge throughout.

 Of course there is a wide range of routes available, all of them point-to-point so beginning in one city and finishing in another, usually in a different country.
 It’s worth considering flights a few days either side of your planned itinerary, so that you can spend a little more time in an exciting destination such as Bangkok or Hanoi, and also shed any lingering jetlag before you hit the road.